cdisc-org/cdisc-rules-engine/resources/schema/Operator.md

 Will return True if the value in `value` is contained within the collection/iterable in the target column, or if there's an exact match for non-iterable data.

+The operator determines if a column contains iterables by checking that **all** values in the column are iterables (lists or sets), not `None`, and not `NaN`.
+If all values are iterables, the operator performs row-by-row comparison.
+If the column has mixed types (e.g., `None` and lists), the column is not treated as iterables and the operator uses value vs all column values logic.

 Example:

 ```yaml